rcc-uchicago/user-guide/docs/databases-bfi.md

 ### Method 2: Globus
 Follow the steps to connect to the Midway2 Globus endpoint [here](https://rcc-uchicago.github.io/user-guide/globus/).

+!!! note Always use absolute paths to access databases, as users lack read permissions for parent directories.

 ### Method 3: SSH (SCP, SFTP, etc.)
 Follow the steps to connect to Midway2 through SSH [here](https://rcc-uchicago.github.io/user-guide/ssh/).

+!!! note Always use absolute paths to access databases, as users lack read permissions for parent directories.